SPLA vs. BYOL: SQL Server licensing guide for service providers and their clients

 SQL Server Enterprise Edition: This edition is designed for large* businesses that need high performance, scalability, and advanced security features.

-SQL Server Web Edition: This edition, available only in SPLA, is designed for web hosting.
-In fact, it may only be used for web hosting.
+SQL Server Web Edition: This edition, available only in SPLA, is designed for web hosting and may only be used for that purpose.

 *That is according to Microsoft marketing materials.
 In fact, SQL Standard serves large enterprises well in most applications.
 You only need SQL Enterprise for its advanced functionality.